MikeHopcroft/Einstein/documentation/test.md

 ## Introducing the Shell

-The `Shell` starts up a simulated cloud environment with blob storage, attached volumes, a container registry, and an orchestrator.
+The `Shell` starts up a simulated cloud environment with blob storage, disk volumes, a container registry, and an orchestrator.
 By default, the blob storage and disk volumes reside in RAM and are initialized fresh for each session.
 You can use the `--localStorge` and `--cloudStorage` flags to map these stores to folders on your machine.
-Use this option when you want files to persist across sessions.
+Use this option when you want blobs and files to persist across sessions.

 Here's how start a session with ephermeral, in-memory stores:
 ~~~